ipatch/homebrew-us-05/inkscape/inkscape-building-for-macOS.md

 The following dependencies are required in order to build Inkscape, all of which can be installed via Homebrew

-- cmake
-- cairo
+- adwaita-icon-theme
 - boehmgc
-- intltool
-- libxslt
-- lcms2
 - boost
-- poppler
-- gsl
+- cairo
-- adwaita-icon-theme
+- cmake
+- double-conversion _Recent req as of April 11th 2019_
 - gdl3
 - [gtkmm3](https://www.gtkmm.org/en/)
+- gsl
+- icu4c _Recent req as of April 25, 2019_
+- intltool
+- lcms2
 - libsoup
 - libwpg _Recent req as of March 15th 2019_
-- double-conversion _Recent req as of April 11th 2019_
+- libxslt
+- poppler

 A way to determine if one of the above packages has been installed is to run